 The first step is always to try to meet your calcium needs through food.
 Dietary calcium is generally better absorbed and comes with other nutrients (protein, phosphorus, vitamins) that also benefit bones.

-Supplements may be recommended by your GP if you:
+Supplements may be recommended by your doctor if you:

 • Cannot meet your requirements through diet (e.g. due to lactose intolerance, dairy-free diet, or poor appetite)